RefewDev/PortScanTool/README.md

 If you type 2,there will be an automatic download
 ```

-# WARNING ~
+# WARNING

-# THIS TOOL WAS TESTED ON MACOS AND LINUX
+• TOOL WAS TESTED JUST ON MACOS AND LINUX •